What to buy

 We've tried both Kaytee and Carefresh and prefer the Carefresh.
 They offer fun colors to change up the look of your bunnies environment and are bigger in size so they don't stick as bad to the fur as the Kaytee brand.

 Our rabbits will be almost litter box trained when they go to their new home.
-You'll want to purchase a medium size litter pan for them to put in the corner of their cage located under the hay rack.
+You'll want to purchase a medium size litter pan for them to put in the corner of their cage placed under or next to the hay rack.
 This will encourage them to do "their business" in their litter box while they graze on their hay.
+For a cheap litter box alternative (because we have many bunnies with some chewing on their litter box plastic) we use the white rectangular plastic wash bin from the dollar store.
+This way when they get really stained or chewed on we just toss them and replace with a new one.

 We do not recommend buying the treats most pet stores offer.
 They contain many fillers that can actually be harmful to your bunny.
 Oxbow offers treats that are of great quality and we use them here.
 Also Timothy hay treats are great and last a long time for them to chew on and play with (like a chewy treat to a dog).
 Natural rolled oats are a great treat as well as several types of produce items on a limited basis.